-Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations Lindenow-Glenaladale Road is inundated 100m south of Calulu Bridge and 350m north of its intersection with Bairnsdale-Dargo Road.
-Flood depths up to 0.8m are observed over a 20m section, with negligible flow velocity.
-Low hazard is observed for adults and children.
-Bullumwaal Road is inundated over a 600m section adjacent the Bullumwaal Road Reserve.
+Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations Bullumwaal Road is inundated over a 600m section adjacent the Bullumwaal Road Reserve.
 Flood depths in excess of 1.2m are observed, with negligible flow velocity.
 In some section south of Mitchell River, an extreme hazard level exists for this road.
 Pound Swamp Hill Road and Webbs Road are significantly inundated, with flood depths reaching 1.2m.
 While the flow velocity is negligible, an extreme hazard level is identified across some parts of these roads.
 Robb Street is minorly inundated, experiencing flood depths up to 0.3m.
 No flow velocity is identified.
 A low hazard category is identified.
-Bulmers Lane becomes inundated with flood depths reaching 0.8m.
-No flow velocity is identified and a low hazard category occurs.
-Windmill Road becomes partly inundated with depths reaching 0.8m in some sections.
-No flow velocity is identified and a low hazard category occurs.
-Settlement Road, Bashfords Road, Rivermouth Road and Riverbank East Road become partly inundated with depths reaching 1.2m in some sections.
-No flow velocity is identified and a low hazard category occurs.
 Suding Road becomes inundated with flood depths reaching 1.2m in some parts.
 No flow velocity is identified and a low hazard category occurs.
-Bon Accord Road becomes inundated just south of Mitchell River.
-A 100m section observes flood depths between 0.5-1.2m.
-Negligible flow velocity is identified, with a moderate hazard level prescribed.
-7.36m 2% AEP Flood Level Properties likely Impacted (50 properties in total) Two properties on Bulmers Road (adjacent Skull Creek) are inundated.
-Flood depths up to 0.3m reach properties, with flow velocity reaching 2m/s on access roads.
-A low hazard level is identified.
-One property on Settlement Road (close to Windmill Road) is inundated, with flood depths up to 0.8m approaching buildings on the property.
-It is unknown whether this flooding is above the buildings' floor levels.
-A property at the end of Bashfords Road is inundated with flood depths up to 0.8m.
-Flow velocity reaches 2m/s on some parts of the property and a high hazard level is identified along the Bashfords Road access track.
-One property at the end of Thatchers Lane is isolated, with flow depths reaching 1.2m along this road.
-Flow velocity is between 1-2m/s for some parts of the access track, and a medium hazard level is identified around trafficable areas.
-Approx. 30 properties along Eagle Point may become isolated as a result of inundation on Rivermouth Road.
+7.36m 2% AEP Flood Level Properties likely Impacted (45 properties in total) Approx. 30 properties along Eagle Point may become isolated as a result of inundation on Rivermouth Road.
 Flood depths reach 0.5m, with negligible flow velocity.
 A low hazard category is identified.
 Several of these properties also experience inundation up to 0.3m.
 Sandbagging may be required depending on building levels.
 8 properties between Riverine Street and Mitchell Port Road are inundated.
 Flood waters are in excess of 1.2m, with flow velocity reaching 3m/s in some parts.
 A high hazard level is identified for these properties.
-5 properties along Paynesville Road may experience isolation or inundation as flood depths of 0.8m approach from Macleods Morass Wildlife Reserve.
+5 properties along Paynesville Road may experience isolation or inundation as flood depths 0.8m approach from Macleods Morass Wildlife Reserve.
 Flow velocity is negligible and a low hazard level is identified.
 2 properties on Suding Road may become isolated.
 Flood depths up to 1.2m are identified adjacent to the properties.
 Depths of 0.5m are likely to overtop Suding Road.
 Flow velocity reaches 3m/s around some parts of these properties.
 An extreme hazard level is identified to the southeast.
-Sandbagging may be required for: 2 properties on Bulmers Road (adjacent to Skull Creek) 1 property on Settlement Road (close to Windmill Road) 1 property at the end of Bashfords Road Properties along Eagle Point 8 inundated properties between Riverine Street and Mitchell Port Road 5 properties along Paynesville East Road 2 properties on Suding Road 2 commercial buildings on Paynesville Road (either side of Macleod Street) Assistance may be required for: Mitchell Gardens Caravan Park Road closure signs provided by the road authority for: Soldiers Road
+Community infrastructure likely flooded Two commercial buildings on Paynesville Road (either side of Macleod Street) are inundated, with flood depths reaching 0.8m.
+Flow velocity reaches 3m/s, with an extreme hazard level identified for some sections of Macleod Street.
+Davison Oval and the Bairnsdale Skate Park experience flood depths up to 1.2m.
+Flow velocity is negligible and a low hazard category is identified.
+Bullumwaal Road Reserve (Wy Yung Sporting Ground) is inundated, with the entire reserve and its building experiencing depths greater than 1.2m.
+Flow velocity is negligible.
+An extreme hazard category is identified for the entire reserve.
+It is likely that the clubrooms will be flooded.
+Picnic Point Reserve becomes inundated with flood depths reanging from 0.5-1.2m.
+Flow velocity is negligible, but an extre Sandbagging may be required for: Properties along Eagle Point 8 inundated properties between Riverine Street and Mitchell Port Road 5 properties along Paynesville East Road 2 properties on Suding Road 2 commercial buildings on Paynesville Road (either side of Macleod Street) Assistance may be required for: Mitchell Gardens Caravan Park Road closure signs provided by the road authority for: Pippin Drive Yeates Drive Cole Road Bullumwaal Road Pound Swamp Hill Road Webbs Road Rivermouth Road Suding Road